ThatMajd/LinkedIn_Candidate_Recommendation/README.md

 ## Example

-To run an example head to [Pipeline Notebook](data/notebooks/Pipeline.ipynb), locate the code ?>?, as an example:
+To run an example head to [Pipeline Notebook](data/notebooks/Final_pipeline.ipynb), and choose your own HR Prompt and meta industry, as an example:
 - `meta_industry = Technology`
 - `prompt = Looking for individuals skilled in HTML, CSS, and JavaScript for front-end web development.`